A Postard From India

 She thought for a moment.
 “What was his name again?”
 She whipped out her phone to Google him.

-You should have seen me gushing at Anirban between takes, pumping his hand up and down saying, “I’m a big fan.
+Meanwhile, you should have seen me gushing at Anirban between takes, pumping his hand up and down saying, “I’m a big fan.
 I’m aware of who you are.
 It’s an honor to work with you.”

 UPDATE, June 2019: